qiskit-community/qiskit-dynamics/docs/userguide/advanced_system_modelling.rst

     print(X1)

 Note that while these operators are defined only on individual subsystems, if they are used in the context of multi-subsystem models, the operators implicitly act as the identity on the subsystems lying outside the operator's definition.
-E.g. ``X(Q1)`` is defined on ``Q1`` only, and as such, when thought of as an operator on :math:`Q1 \otimes Q2`, it represents the operator :math:`X \otimes I`.
-In this way we can work with operators acting on some subsystem in a larger tensor product space without always needing to refer to the whole space.
+E.g. ``X(Q1)`` is defined on ``Q1`` only, but when thought of as an operator on :math:`Q_1 \otimes Q_2`, it represents the operator :math:`X \otimes I`.

-The :meth:`matrix` method can be used to construct the matrix for a given operator.
-By default the matrix is constructed only on the subsystems the operator explicitly acts on:
+Once an operator is construct, the :meth:`matrix` method returns its matrix form.
+By default, the matrix is constructed only on the subsystems the operator explicitly acts on:

 .. jupyter-execute::